-It is also home to a variety of birds, red kangaroos and euros, rock-wallabies, echidnas and several bat species.
+Karijini is home to a variety of birds, red kangaroos and euros, rock-wallabies, echidnas and several bat species.
 Geckos, goannas, dragons, legless lizards, pythons and other snakes are abundant.

 There is assisted wheelchair access to Junction Pool Lookout, the Weano Day Use area and Circular Pool Lookout and the Weano Recreation Area.
 Independent wheelchair access is available at the Karijini National Park Visitor Centre and the Dales Day Use Area.

 - Blue asbestos is present in Yampire and Wittenoom Gorges.
 Asbestos dust may cause cancer if inhaled.